-The AKU Academic Quality Framework describes the quality assurance procedures designed to align with its principles.
-The procedures encompass periodic programme reviews that incorporate the use of curriculum review within the Outcome-Based Education framework and align with AKU's first Digital Learning Strategy.
-This involves self-assessment and external peer review, and annual self-monitoring.
-All programmes will be subjected to periodic review every five years as part of a geographic discipline grouping review, following sound practices of self-assessment and peer review as described in the procedures.
-The procedures will be available on the Network of Quality, Teaching and Learning website.
-QTL_net will also provide support for entities undergoing review, including training.
+Academic Quality Framework describes the quality assurance procedures designed to align with its principles.
+The procedures include periodic programme review, including selfassessmentand external peer review, and annual self-monitoring.
+All programmes will be subjected to periodic review every five years as part of a discipline grouping review, following sound practices of self-assessment and peer review as described in the procedures.
+The procedures will be available in the Quality Assurance Improvement Directorate and network of quality, teaching and learning website.
+(QAID).
+QAID will also provide support to entities undergoing review, including training.